Issue No: | 4 |

 Introduction

-Cambridgeshire and Peterborough Safeguarding Children Partnership Board (CPSCPB) have recently undertaken: Multi-Agency Audits, a Multi-Agency Review and Serious Case Reviews.
-Throughout all of the audits and reviews it was evidenced that the’ voice of the child’ was often forgotten and the experiences of what ‘is life like for them’ not recorded nor analysed.
-Children can tell us so much about their experiences which effectively informs our assessments and the appropriate support for them.
+Cambridgeshire Safeguarding Children Partnership Board and Peterborough Safeguarding Children Partnership Board during 2024 undertook mock Joint Targeted Area Inspection (JTAIs) Audits, auditing activities across the partnership, Child Safeguarding Practice Reviews (CSPRs) and Rapid Reviews (RRs).
+Throughout all of the audits and child reviews it was evidenced that the ‘voice of the child’ was often forgotten and the experiences of what ‘is life like for them’ not recorded nor analysed.
+Children can show and tell us so much about their experiences which effectively informs our assessments and the appropriate support for them.

-This document has been developed by partners to assist practitioner insight, to ensure that the voice of the child is actively heard and where necessary to support effective action to safeguard our children and young people.
+This document was developed by partners to assist practitioner insight, to ensure that the voice of the child is actively heard and where necessary recorded to support effective action to safeguard our children and young people.

 The Lived Experience of the Child